Spencers Wood

+Basingstoke Road, the historic main road between Reading and Basingstoke, runs through the village, though it has been bypassed by the A33 to the east, which separates Spencers Wood from Grazeley.

 History

 The earliest confirmed reference to the name 'Spencers Wood' dates from 1500, when a man named John Blunt left 3s 4d for the repair of a road through the wood called Spencers Wood.
 The name of the wood may derive from the le Despencer family — a Norman family – who held half a knight's fee in Swallowfield in the 13th century, but there is no confirmed documentary evidence for this.
 Before that, the area was probably part of the Royal Forest (Windsor Great Park).
 By 1761 when John Roque published his map of Berkshire, there was no wood as such.

 There was instead a common – one of a series of commons and greens south of Reading – and on the Ordnance Survey maps of the later nineteenth century, the area is referred to as 'Spencerswood Common', even though the common had by then been enclosed.
 The area from Three Mile Cross to the boundary with Hampshire beyond Riseley, including part of Swallowfield – Part Lane in Swallowfield marks the partition – was until 1844 a detached portion of Wiltshire.
 (In the 13th century, Spencers Wood was administered by William Longespée, Earl of Salisbury and his court in Amesbury.)
 On 20 October 1844 in the Counties (Detached Parts) Act 1844 the area became part of Berkshire.

 Around 1816 a non-conformist chapel (Congregational) was built near the corner of Hyde End Road and Basingstoke Road, set back from the road near the fourth mile post from Reading on the Reading to Basingstoke turnpike.
 In 1905 it was replaced by a new larger church (nearer the road), which, due to falling attendances, closed in 1999 and was subsequently converted into apartments.
 In the late nineteenth century this was the only church in the village and, with its Institute serving as a village hall, tennis courts etc., provided a focus for social activity in the village.